webhintio/hint/packages/hint-typescript-config/docs/strict.md

 ## Why is this important?

-By enabling the `strict` compiler option of TypeScript the compiler will run in the strictest of the modes catching more typing issues before runtime.
+By enabling the `strict` compiler option of TypeScript, the compiler will run in the strictest of the modes catching more typing issues before runtime.

 ## What does the hint check?